oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 The ``radix_sort`` function sorts data using the radix sort algorithm.
 The sorting is stable, preserving the relative order of elements with equal keys.
-There are in-place and out-of-place overloads.
+Both in-place and out-of-place overloads are provided.
 Out-of-place overloads do not alter the input sequence.

 The functions implement a Onesweep* [#fnote1]_ algorithm variant.